Table of Contents

 Misconduct includes any behaviour that violates the policies of a company or expected conduct.
 This means doing something wrong at work, like being rude, stealing, lying, or breaking rules.
 The common incidents include:

 When employees face mental health issues like feeling tired, stressed, or experiencing burnout, it affects their performance and morale.
-Therefore, it is important to care about their mental health, work-life balance, and overall happiness at work.
+Therefore, it is important to care about their mental health, work-life balance, and overall happiness at work to boost Employee Relations.

 Picture